 One profile face – different looks.

-Now you know how to draw the profile view of the face and you have so much more options for your fashion sketches.
+Now you know how to draw the profile view of the face and you have so many more options for your fashion sketches.
 Check out also the tutorial “How to draw 3/4 view face” to gain more options and my online course “How To Draw Faces” where there are step-by-step tutorials on every possible view angle.
 Play with poses, haircuts and face expressions.
 Everything is in your hands now!